Enable SSH Local Security Checks

 # chmod 0700 ~nessus/.ssh/

-Repeat this process on all systems that will be tested for SSH checks (starting at “Creating a User Account and Setting up the SSH Key” above).
+Repeat this process on all systems that you want to test for SSH checks (starting at “Creating a User Account and Setting up the SSH Key” above).

 Test to make sure that the accounts and networks are configured correctly.
 Using the simple Linux command id, from the Nessus scanner, run the following command: